Kansas State Capitol - Artwork

 The Kansas State Capitol has been host to many exciting debates since its completion in 1903.
 Some of the most notable discussions concerned the artwork that would adorn the dome and the capitol interior.

 Discussions immediately began concerning what would sit atop the capitol.
 For decades, the solution was a lightbulb.
-Finally in 2002 the statue Ad Astra, a Kanza warrior shooting the North Star, was placed on top of the dome.
+Finally in 2002 the statue Ad Astra, a Kanza warrior shooting the North Star created by Kansan Richard Bergen, was placed on top of the dome.

 The answer to murals in the dome by Jerome Fedeli considered scandalous were new paintings in 1902 at a cost of $7,600.
-The Chicago firm of Crossman and Study created the new murals of fully-clothed male and female figures.
+Abner Crossman with the Chicago firm of Crossman and Sturdy created the new murals of fully-clothed male and female figures.
 Above the four wings were Knowledge, Plenty, Peace, and Power.
 In the corners were Temperance, Religion, Labor, Agriculture, Art, Science, a soldier representing the Civil War, and one from the Spanish American War.

 In 1937 a Kansan was selected to portray the story of Kansas in murals on the second floor.
 John Steuart Curry, born near Dunavant in Jefferson County, was hired.
 Curry had painted murals in several federal government buildings in Washington, D.C.
 Depicting the "historic struggle of man with nature," Curry created Tragic Prelude on the east and north wall of the east corridor, as the first chapter in the state's history.
 The famous painting made a legend of John Brown, and included Coronado and Padre Padilla.
 View several of Curry's statehouse studies.